Silic0nS0ldier/theory/README.md

   * Error from imported library (tricky to implement)
   * Error defined by code being tested.

-A lot of the usability enhancements come with a perfromance cost.
-Start time needs to be kept minimal, so ideally enhancements can be applied after tests have run (as much as is possible).

 Mistakes happen, particularly where async/await and callbacks are concerned.
 Should make it as easy as possible (and at the very least possible) to trace rouge promises and callbacks that are continuing after the test has terminated.

-Core libraries should never throw, instead expressing errors via the result. `try..catch` carries a significant performance cost (so minimise their usage) and as they aren't expressed as part of a functions signiture are a source of runtime errors.
+This is doable on NodeJS via async hooks, other runtimes are much more difficult.

 ## Future Scope

 * Chaos engineering, implemented via a plugin.
 Good way to prove framework extensibility.
 Good way to help people catch common pitfalls more easily.

 * Test file as execution alias.
 Running the file via a supported runtime should test it as though runner was triggered with a single file.
-  Consideration for how the configuration is discovered is needed however.
-Further, what about projects with build steps?
+  Tricky given there is no test wrapper.
   ```
   node path/to/test-file.test.js
   ```